yortus/rtti/README.md

 ---
 ##### `myType.assertValid(value: unknown): void`
 Ensures the given `value` matches the given `type`, otherwise throws an error.
+The error object has an `errors` property containing details about the validation error(s).
 <br/>

 ---